mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 :::warning
 This change only applies to the new pickers.
-The legacy pickers keep the `inputFormat` prop name until there removal.
+The legacy pickers keep the `inputFormat` prop name until their removal.

-For more information about those new pickers, take a look at the [New picker components](#new-picker-components) section
+For more information about those new pickers, take a look at the [New picker components](#new-picker-components) section.
 :::

 ### Update the format of the `value` prop